MrKai77/DynamicNotchKit/README.md

 In fact, this was used 3/4 of the examples above :D
 The final listed intializer, which has `keyView`, can be used to show small indicators such as a circular progress bar.

-...I'm probably going to improve these examples later :)
+...I'm probably going to improve these docs later :)
 Feel free to ask questions/report issues in the `Issues` tab!

 # License